-At the start of every New Year, we all hear about friends and colleagues who’ve decided to go on one diet or another in an attempt to atone for too much indulging during the holidays.
+Around this time of year, it’s natural to hear all about friends and colleagues who’ve decided to go on one diet or another in an attempt to get in shape.

 But while most of them are eliminating carbs or swapping juicing recipes, others may be trying out a regimen designed to give their bank accounts a boost: the all-cash diet.